Value-added tax (VAT)

 - Alderney, Brechou, Great Sark, Guernsey, Herm, Jersey, Jethou, Lihou, and Little Sark.

 Annual IMI rates are increased three times when urban real estate is in ruins or vacant for a period of over one year.

-Municipalities can increase the IMI rate applicable to urban real estate properties which have been vacant for more than two years, to buildings in ruins and to land for construction intended for residential purposes, when located in designated areas of urban pressure.
+Municipalities can increase the IMI rate applicable to urban real estate properties that have been vacant for more than two years, to buildings in ruins, and to land for construction intended for residential purposes when located in designated areas of urban pressure.

 In this situation, the IMI rate can be increased six times.
 An additional increase of 10% in each of the following years is also possible.
 However, it is capped at 12 times the applicable IMI rate.

 There is an IMI exemption available to urban real estate subject to urban rehabilitation for a three-year period, renewable for an additional five-year period in case of buildings intended for leasing for permanent abode or main permanent abode.

 This exemption is only available to buildings located in urban rehabilitation areas or buildings that have been built more than 30 years ago.